 Handling PIPs Frequently Asked Questions (FAQs)

-Aside from the legal issues mentioned in a section above this article, terminating an employee immediately isn’t addressing any underlying issue that causes the poor performance.
+Terminating an employee immediately isn’t addressing any underlying issue that causes the poor performance.
 By having a performance improvement plan in place, you not only give employees a chance to improve but it also reduces turnover.
 This saves the company time, money, and effort associated with hiring and training new employees.

 Avoid biases, ambiguous targets, and unrealistic deadlines when creating a PIP.
 They could demotivate employees and affect their productivity.
 Some of the biases you need to look out for are leniency and severity biases.
-These are opposite biases where you either rate an employee more or less than they deserve.
+These are opposite biases, where you either rate an employee more or less than they deserve.

 Bottom Line

-Employees who do not meet company expectations may need to be put on a PIP.
-A well-structured and implemented plan creates a culture of development and investment in your employees, which can lead to more engagement and higher productivity from your team.
-Utilizing our free PIP template and following the steps outlined here, you can create a personalized plan that illustrates exactly what your employee needs to improve, giving them the support and guidance they need to successfully achieve the set goals.
+Employees often think of a PIP as a precursor to termination.
+While that can certainly occur, make sure you are transparent with your employees and reassure them that a PIP helps them get back on the right track.
+A well-structured and implemented plan creates a culture of development and investment in your employees.
+By utilizing our free PIP template and following the steps outlined in this guide, you can create a personalized plan that illustrates exactly what your employee needs to improve, giving them the support and guidance they need to successfully achieve the set goals.